-- 14.1 It is essential that children are safeguarded from potentially harmful and inappropriate online material. - 14.2 We recognise that there are unique risks associated with online safety and the designated safeguarding leads have the relevant knowledge and up to date capability required to manage such risks. - 14.3 Through our broad and balanced curriculum, children are taught about safeguarding, including in relation to online safety. - 14.4 Online safety is a running and interrelated theme in our whole school approach to safeguarding, including training for all staff. - 14.5 There are effective mechanisms in place to identify, intervene in, and escalate any online safety concerns. - 14.6 There is an effective Online Safety policy in place which outlines such mechanisms in greater detail.
+- 14.1 It is essential that children are safeguarded from potentially harmful and inappropriate online material. - 14.2 We recognise that there are unique risks associated with online safety and the designated safeguarding leads have the relevant knowledge and up to date capability required to manage such risks. - 14.3 Through our broad and balanced curriculum, children are taught about safeguarding, including in relation to online safety. - 14.4 Online safety is a running and interrelated theme in our whole school approach to safeguarding, including training for all staff. - 14.5 There are effective mechanisms in place to identify, intervene in, and escalate any online safety concerns. - 14.6 There is an effective Online Safety policy in place which outlines such mechanisms in greater detail. - 14.7 School has an effective filtering and monitoring system to identify online misuse.
+Reports are received weekly/daily by the IT manager to alert the DSL if necessary to action and investigate.

-15.Domestic Abuse
+15. Domestic Abuse

-- 15.1 The Domestic Abuse Act 2021 recognises and considers Children as Victims of Domestic Abuse, if they are Witness to incidents whereby they hear, see and experience of the effect of domestic abuse and they are related to either the Victim or the Perpetrator of Domestic Abuse.
+- 15.1 The Domestic Abuse Act 2021 recognises and considers Children as Victims of Domestic Abuse, if they are witness to incidents whereby, they hear, see and experience domestic abuse and its effects and they are related to either the Victim or the Perpetrator of Domestic Abuse.
 The Act enables children to be protected by Law and be offered support as necessary.
 Domestic Abuse Act 2021 (legislation.gov.uk) - 15.2 Children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members. - 15.3 We recognise that experiencing domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children and therefore offer appropriate support to children and families who experience domestic abuse supported by Operation Encompass.